Google Research Blog

 Daniel Russel, post doc in structural biology, University of California, San Francisco

-Research subject: Our goal is to develop a predictive model of transport through the nuclear pore complex (NPC).
+: Our goal is to develop a predictive model of transport through the nuclear pore complex (NPC).
 Developing the model requires understanding how the behavior of the NPC varies as we change the parameters governing the components of the system.
 Such a model will allow us to understand how transportins, the unstructured domains and the rest of the cellular milieu, interact to determine efficiency and specificity of macromolecular transport into and out of the nucleus.

-Exacycle impact: Since data describing the microscopic behavior of most parts of the nuclear transport process is incomplete and contradictory, we have to explore a larger parameter space than would be feasible with traditional computational resources.
+: Since data describing the microscopic behavior of most parts of the nuclear transport process is incomplete and contradictory, we have to explore a larger parameter space than would be feasible with traditional computational resources.

-Status: We are currently modeling various experimental measurements of aspects of the nuclear transport process.
+: We are currently modeling various experimental measurements of aspects of the nuclear transport process.
 These experiments range from simple ones containing only a few components of the transport process to measurements on the whole nuclear pore with transportins and cellular milieu.